 Leases with an initial term of twelve months or less are not recorded on the consolidated balance sheet.
-For lease agreements entered into or reassessed in the future, the Company will be required to combine the lease and non-lease components in determining the lease liabilities and right-of-use ("ROU") assets.
+For lease agreements with an initial term of more than twelve months, the Company combines the lease and non-lease components in determining the lease liabilities and right-of-use (ROU) assets.
+Operating lease expense is generally recognized evenly over the term of the lease.